 The most popular winter into early spring flowers include daffodils, snowdrops, crocus – all begin to appear and these are only seriously dangerous when pets manage to eat the bulbs.
 Storing bulbs carefully, ready for planting out is important.

 Tracking devices are perfect to track your dog when on walks let-off-the-lead, especially in bad weather, darker nights, and hazardous conditions.
-They can attach to collars or dogs wear a special collar where you can monitor their position up to just 1 meter.
-Check our Dog-Walking guide for further information.
+They can attach to collars or dogs wear a special collar where you can monitor their position up to just 1 metre.
+Check our Dog-Walking guides for further information.

 Pet Rabbits outside

 Your pet rabbit needs to be kept warm just like you do during winter and there are several things to make sure their health is unaffected by cold weather.

 Move their hutch position so that wind cannot drive rain and snow in.

 Ensure the hutch is watertight and make any necessary repairs before bad weather.

 Provide extra best quality bedding hay so they can burrow into the hay to keep themselves warm.

 Preferably move your rabbit’s hutch into a dryer location such as a garage if not in use or conservatory.
 If this is not possible use old blankets or duvets wrapped around the hutch to provide extra insulation allowing some flow of air.
 Cover this with a waterproof tarpaulin.

 Cats are feral and cold weather doesn’t stop them from wandering out although more time is generally spent in the home.